-As for Miller's declaration, she does not attest to any personal knowledge of the relevant facts or documents, but rather relies primarily on Jones's declaration.

-In sum, the admissible evidence submitted in support of HSCB Bank's summary judgment motion and the record fail to demonstrate that HSCB Bank was in possession of the Note and allonge at the time this action commenced.
+As for Miller's declaration, she does not attest to any personal knowledge of the relevant facts or documents, but rather relies primarily on Jones's declaration. admissible evidence sum, the submitted in support of HSCB Bank's summary judgment motion and the record fail to demonstrate that HSCB Bank was in possession of the Note and time this allonge at the commenced.
 Viewing the facts and inferences in the light most favorable to Yamashita, as we must for purposes of reviewing the summary judgment ruling, there is a genuine issue of material fact as to whether HSBC Bank was entitled to enforce the subject Note when this foreclosure action was commenced.
 Under Reves-Toledo, HSBC Bank failed to meet its initial burden to show that it was entitled to summary judgment.
 Therefore, the circuit court erred in granting HSBC Bank's motion for summary judgment.
 Reves-Toledo, 139 Hawai'i at 370-71, 390 P.3d at 1257-58.

-Given that HSBC Bank did not establish its standing, we

-&lt;sup>5 Jones attests that "I have been trained to use and understand the record keeping system utilized for this loan."
-(Emphasis added.)
-This does not appear to satisfy the requirements discussed in Mattos.
-Moreover, the records attached to Jones's declaration do not establish that HSBC Bank possessed the note and allonge when the compliant was filed.
+Given that HSBC Bank did not establish its standing, we need not address Yamashita's other points of error.
+IS HEREBY [\11] Therefore. ΙT circuit court's ORDERED that the "Findings of Fact and Conclusions of Law; Order Granting Plaintiff's Motion for Default and/or Summary Judgment Against All Parties and for Interlocutory Decree of Foreclosure" and Judgment,' &lt;sup>5 Jones attests that "I have been trained to use and understand the record keeping system utilized for this loan." requirements discussed in Mattos.
+Moreover, the records attached to Jones's declaration do not establish that HSBC Bank possessed the note and allonge when the compliant was both filed on December 19, 2016, are vacated.
+This case is remanded to the circuit court for further proceedings.
+DATED: Honolulu, Hawai'i, December 7, 2017.